 ADaPT Fest 2013: Cut the Edge Performance Installation

-The ADaPT Fest returns to the United States after its second installment in Vienna, AUSTRIA, Join us for this opportunity in a life time!
+Join us for this opportunity in a life time!
 Experimental evening of music, dance, performance art, installation, visual art, performance installation and film by artists from Europe, SoCal, New York and Santa Barbara.
-ARTISTS PARTICIPATING IN THE FESTIVAL http://www.adaptfest.com/2013-participants Tickets via Eventbrite http://adaptfestcuttheedge2.eventbrite.com/ photo by Dale Peterson
+Limited to 50 persons.
+Tickets via Eventbrite http://adaptfestcuttheedge2.eventbrite.com/ ARTISTS PARTICIPATING IN THE FESTIVAL http://www.adaptfest.com/2013-participants Photo by Dale Peterson

 Event Details